whothefluff/morpheus-perseids-api/docs/BAMBOO.md

 ### Other routes and parameters

-There is also an `/engine` route and a `strictCase` parameter.
+There is also an `/engine` route parameter.
-These were implemented to be fully backwards-compatible with the [Morphsvc](https://github.com/perseids-project/morphsvc) repository.
+It was implemented to be fully backwards-compatible with the [Morphsvc](https://github.com/perseids-project/morphsvc) repository.
-They are intentionally not documented and should not be relied on;
+It's intentionally not documented and should not be relied on;
-they may be removed in future versions.
+it may be removed in future versions.